-A new console generation is looming, and the next Xbox is near.
+The future of Xbox is just over a year away from becoming a reality.
 Microsoft's Project Scarlett will arrive in holiday 2020, promising four times the power of the Xbox One X complete with a slew of exciting features like ray tracing, 8K resolution and a lightning-fast SSD.

 Xbox Scarlett release date: when is the next Xbox coming out?